-Y. Dinezon was astonished at how one could live off such a negligible amount.
-And he continued: “You are probably wondering why it has occurred to me to tell you about the great justice of the Warsaw Jewish communal administration and why I have kept secret the simple criminal ungratefulness of the entire Jewish public in our old Europe, as you call it from over there.
+J. Dinezon was astonished at how one could live off such a negligible amount.
+And he continued: “You are probably wondering why it has occurred to me to tell you about the great injustice of the Warsaw Jewish communal administration and why I have kept secret the simple criminal ungratefulness of the entire Jewish public in our old Europe, as you call it from over there.
 I will answer briefly what happened four years ago, right after Peretz died, when I received a response from one of the most important and respected Jewish communal activists from St. Petersburg when I had a conversation with him here in Warsaw about creating a Peretz Fund which would perpetuate his earnings and great name in general and would look after the existence of his bereaved and lonely widow in particular.
-“Peretz,” this man told me, “did something that was not very smart.
+‘Peretz,’ this man told me, ‘did something that was not very smart.
 Could he not find a better time to die?
-He had to die exactly at the time when the whole world is at war, and all of society’s strengths and energy must be focused on saving the countless hungry, pillaged, and homeless!”
+He had to die exactly at the time when the whole world is at war, and all of society’s strengths and energy must be focused on saving the countless hungry, pillaged, and homeless!’”

 As it is known, Jacob Dinezon, after Peretz’s death, continued the sacred work with the Jewish schools and Jewish orphanages which Peretz helped to create in Warsaw during the last months of his life.
 He wrote special poems for children and even donated his most valuable possessions to aid the needy and homeless.
 Jacob Dinezon felt obliged to continue this work which Peretz began.

 Peretz’s death had a shocking impact on Jacob Dinezon.
 He could not find his place.
 He desperately missed Peretz until he died and found his eternal rest near Peretz.
-As it is known, he is buried together with Sh.
-An-sky under “Peretz’s Tent.”
+As it is known, he is buried together with S. An-ski under “Peretz’s Tomb.”